Table on Contents

 Quite the opposite; it is believed that people who choose to wear their watch on the right arm are more creative and can be a little indifferent.
 They are also seen to be very practical people but who also have heightened emotions.

 What Does Wearing Your Watch On The Left Mean – For Men

 Typically, wearing your watch on the left denotes that you are a right-handed person, aside from in the exceptions we have already discussed.
 However, there is also a lot of suggestion that wearing your watch on the left is because you have a more dominant masculine side; the left side of the brain controls the masculine elements of behavior and character.

 The Psychology of Wearing Watch In Left Hand

 There are several aspects of your personality that may ring true when being a left watch wearer.
 For example, some would say that this means the person is outgoing and spontaneous.
 These people are generally much more positive and cheerful.

 In addition, there is some suggestion that the way you wear your watch further demonstrates aspects of your character.
 A good example of this is that people who wear their watch on the left with the dial facing up are much more practical and simple minded whereas people who wear the watch on the left with the dial facing down are easily offended and have a fast train of thought.

 There is no right or wrong way to wear a watch.
 The most important thing that men should keep in mind when choosing which wrist to wear their watch on is comfort.
+(In fact, for the ultimate in comfort, consider the Bulova CURV line, which has a curved case to hug your wrist naturally.)
 That said, there are a lot of theories over which hand is best and the general consensus is that the left hand should always prevail as this will prevent knocks and damage for the 90% of people who are right-handed.